 If you have a new book published and are on tour or interested in doing a publication launch, congratulations!
 The Loft does not have the ability to accommodate the number of book launch requests we receive.
 Here are other ways in which we can help you celebrate your new book:

 - list it on our website’s Community Postings Board

 - display a copy in our Resource Library

-- apply for our grants and awards to promote the book or write the next one!
+- apply for our grants and awards to continue your artistic and professional development !

 We also recommend contacting the following fine bookstores and venues to see if they can accommodate you:

 - Magers & Quinn

 - Moon Palace Books — firstname.lastname@example.org

 - Once Upon a Crime Books — email@example.com